Algo2147483647/engineering/economics/micro-economics.md

 e = \frac{\frac{\Delta y}{y}}{\frac{\Delta x}{x}} = \frac{\mathrm d y}{\mathrm d x}\frac{x}{y}  \tag{Elasticity}
 $$

 **Elasticity** measures the responsiveness of one variable to changes in another variable.
-Elasticity emphasizes the proportional relationship between variables, can reflect the sensitivity of price changes to changes in demand or supply, ra+++++ther than just the rate of change at a certain point.
+Elasticity emphasizes the proportional relationship between variables, can reflect the sensitivity of price changes to changes in demand or supply, rather than just the rate of change at a certain point.

 - If $E_s > 1$, $e$ is **elastic**.
 - If $E_s < 1$, $e$ is **inelastic**.